UniversityUniversity of Auckland

 This Bachelor of Medicine and Bachelor of Surgery (MBChB) programme is accredited by the Australian Medical Council on behalf of the Medical Council of New Zealand.

-Possible into the MBChB is limited and competitive.
-You will be selected on the basis of academic merit, UMAT performance and personal qualities exhibited during the admission interview (MMI).
+Entry into the MBChB is limited and competitive.
+You will be selected on the basis of academic merit, University Clinical Aptitude Test for Australia and New Zealand (UCAT ANZ) performance and personal qualities exhibited during the admission interview (MMI).
 There are 257 domestic places available each year.

 The MBChB is a six-year programme including Year One (Part I) of the Bachelor of Health Sciences or the Bachelor of Science in Biomedical Science (105 points).